 Spring rolls are a fun way to eat your veggies and a refreshing way to replace sandwiches in warm weather.

-Salad is wrapped up and dipped in a creamy peanut butter dressing for a gluten-free, vegan, and no-added-sugar meal.
+Salad is wrapped up with a creamy peanut butter dressing for a gluten-free, vegan, and no-added-sugar meal.
 (You can add protein like shrimp if you'd like!)

 These are extremely easy to make.
-Once the salad and dip are ready, all you have to do is add a handful of the salad to the rice wrappers and roll them up!
+Once the salad and dressing are ready, all you have to do is add a handful of the salad to the rice wrappers and roll them up!

 Customize Your Spring Rolls